 Bo Ai

-I am a first-year CS PhD student at UC San Diego, advised by Hao Su and Henrik I. Christensen, and an intern at the Boston Dynamics AI Institute.
-Previously, I visited Stanford Vision and Learning Lab, working with Yunzhu Li and Jiajun Wu on world modeling with multi-modal perception for robotic manipulation.
-I received my Bachelor’s degree in Computer Science and Statistics from the National University of Singapore with the highest distinction, working with David Hsu.
+I am a second-year CS PhD student at UC San Diego, advised by Hao Su and Henrik I. Christensen, and an intern at Physical Intelligence.
+I previously spent time at the Boston Dynamics AI Institute and the Stanford Vision and Learning Lab.
+I received my Bachelor’s degree in Computer Science and Statistics from the National University of Singapore with the highest distinction, advised by David Hsu.

 News